Optimization of Beyond Diagonal RIS: A Universal Framework Applicable to Arbitrary Architectures: Sum-Rate Maximization Problem

 \subsection{pp-ADMM Algorithm for Solving \eqref{eqn:reformulate2}}

-Compared to the original problem \eqref{multiuser}, problem \eqref{eqn:reformulate2} is much easier to tackle.
+{Compared to the original problem \eqref{multiuser}, problem \eqref{eqn:reformulate2} is much easier to tackle.
 Its objective function $\tilde{R}(\y,\boldsymbol{\gamma},\bW,\bU)$ is concave and straightforward to optimize with respect to each variable block when the other blocks are fixed.
+In addition, constraints \eqref{con:symmetric2} and \eqref{con:power2} are simple constraints on $\bB$ and $\bW$, respectively, and do not include coupling among different variable blocks.
 The only remaining challenge lies in the bilinear constraint \eqref{con:bilinear} that couples variables $\bB$ and $\bU$.
-To deal with this, we resort to the ADMM framework, which is well-suited for addressing problems with such a structure \cite{boyd2011distributed,survey}.
+This structure naturally motivates the use of an ADMM-type framework \cite{boyd2011distributed,survey}.
+By incorporating the bilinear equality constraint into the augmented Lagrangian, the coupling between $\mathbf{B}$ and $\mathbf{U}$ can be handled through a quadratic penalty term.
+Consequently, the resulting subproblems with respect to different variable blocks are tractable and either admit closed-form solutions or can be solved efficiently, which will be detailed later.}

 In the following, we propose a partially proximal ADMM (pp-ADMM) algorithm for solving \eqref{eqn:reformulate2}.
 First, the Lagrangian function of \eqref{eqn:reformulate2} is given by